-Saxton Field is jointly owned, funded and managed by Tasman District Council and Nelson City Council.
+Saxton Field is jointly owned, funded, and managed by Tasman District Council and Nelson City Council.
 The Saxton Field Committee was established as a joint committee in December 2016.
 Prior to that, a working party of elected members and staff provided governance.
 The Saxton Field Reserve Management Plan was adopted in 2008 and this plan was reviewed in 2020.
 A draft reserve management plan was advertised for community input in December 2020 with the hearing of submissions in February 2021.
-The new management plan will be adopted in the first quarter 2021 following incorporation of changes resulting from the hearing of submissions.
+The new management plan was adopted in May 2021 following incorporation of changes resulting from the hearing of submissions.